 The video camera was successfully utilized alongside the volunteer count.
 The video camera was operated through a laptop computer using free iSpy security software to record and store footage when activity reached a certain threshold.
-Footage was stored locally and downloaded on a weekly basis.
+Footage was stored locally and downloaded at least weekly.
 Volunteers watched the footage and recorded however many herring or other species were present and the time.
 A summary of the video footage is presented in table 3.
-A total of 299 herring were recorded, less than the volunteer run size estimate of 563, and outside of the error range of +/-198.
-The source of the difference between the video total and run size estimate will be the basis for further investigation.
-The occurrence of other species, particularly lamprey and eel are also noteworthy and the video camera will allow these species to be tracked more closely in the future to establish any trends.
+A total of 359 herring were recorded, less than the volunteer run size estimate of 496, but within the error range of +/-228.
+The occurrence of other species, particularly migratory species such as lamprey and eel are also noteworthy and the video camera will allow these species to be tracked more closely in the future to establish any trends.

 Recording herring migration during the entire 24 hr. day was one of the goals of operating the camera.
-The volunteer count does not take place at night, however, the entire record of volunteer data since 1999 show about 60% of herring observed between 1pm and 6pm.
-Other runs in southern New England observe herring during overnight hours, so the video data was reviewed to determine if herring were running at night in the Ipswich River.
+The volunteer count does not take place at night, however, the entire record of volunteer data since 1999 show about 50% of herring observed between 3pm and 7pm.
+Other runs in southern New England have observed herring during overnight hours, so the video data was reviewed to determine if herring were running at night in the Ipswich River.
 The video camera records in black and white and is equipped with infrared LED lights to record objects under low light conditions.
-A reflective background opposite the camera defines fish and other objects more clearly for identification.
-The video data clearly show about 96% of the herring migrating between 6am and 6pm in 2017.
+A reflective background opposite the camera increases illumination in the camera box for clearer identification.
+The video data clearly show almost all herring migrating between 6am and 6pm in 2018 as well as prior years.
 Other migratory species; American eel and lamprey were also observed primarily during daylight hours.